WAYH

 WAYH (88.1 FM, "Way FM") is a non-commercial educational radio station licensed to serve Harvest, Alabama, United States.
 The station serves the greater Huntsville / Decatur area and is owned and operated by the WAY-FM Network.
-WAYH broadcasts a youth-oriented Contemporary Christian music format.
+WAYH broadcasts a youth-oriented Christian adult contemporary music format.
 The station's programming is also carried by broadcast translators, including one serving downtown Florence at 99.5 FM.

 History

 This station received its original construction permit from the Federal Communications Commission on April 16, 2002.
 The new station was assigned the call letters WAYH by the FCC on April 24, 2002.
 WAYH received its license to cover from the FCC on March 11, 2003.

 Personalities

 Notable local on-air personalities include morning show host Jack Davis.
 Davis also serves as operations manager for the station.
 Other notable weekday personalities include morning show co-host Wendy, midday host Jeff Connell, and afternoon host Donna Cruz.
 The syndicated Total Axxess program from Nashville, Tennessee, airs on weekday evenings.